By James Waterson

-Whether you’re exploring the Abilene Zoo or experiencing one of the Key City’s fabulous festivals, spring is a great time to visit Abilene.
+Whether you’re exploring the Abilene Zoo or admiring its many storybook sculptures, spring is a great time to visit Abilene.
 Plan your visit here.

 About the Author: James Waterson is the head writer and content specialist for Tour Texas.
 When he isn’t writing about the many great places in the state of Texas, he’s planning his next epic adventure in the Lone Star State.